eing/eing.github.io/_posts/2015-11-18-Unit-Testing-With-JMockit-Part1.markdown

 public class LoginServiceTest {
     @Mocked UserAccount account;
 ~~~~
-Now, anyEmail instance is annotated with Mocked.
+@Mocked is the most commonly used annotation in JMockit.
+In the example above, anyEmail instance is annotated with Mocked.
 What does this really mean, i.e. what parts of anyEmail instance are mocked?
 <ul>
 <li>All SimpleEmail methods (whether it is private/final/abstract/protected/static and constructors) and all its <b>non-static</b> initializers and <b>non-static</b> fields assignment (e.g. constructors)</li>
 <li>All of SimpleEmail super classes (if any) up to but not including java.lang.Object will be mocked recursively.</li>